jdbctemplatemapper/jdbctemplatemapper/README.md

 The two ways to use it:

 @Column
-This will map property to a column using the default naming convention of camelCase to underscore name.
+This will map property to a column using the default naming convention of camel case to underscore name.

 @Column(name="some_colum_name")
 This will map the property to the column specified by name attribute.